florisdf/inid/docs/guide/01-getting_started.md

 ## Some extra utilities

-InID provides some extra utilities that might come in useful, such as a data transformation that might significantly improve your model performance without any extra training.
+InID provides some extra utilities that might come in useful, such as a data transformation that could significantly improve your model performance without any extra training.
 We discuss these [over here](./04-utils).